Peter-210/Zeppelin-Battle-Simulation/README.md

 1. Use Visual Studio 2017 if possible

+2. On Solution Explorer, right click Source Files -> Add --> Existing Item (Select all src/*.cpp files)

+3. On Solution Explorer, right click Header Files -> Add --> Existing Item (Select all header/*.h files)

-2. Go to properties: "Project -> Properties"
+4. Open Main.cpp and go to properties: "Project -> Properties"

-3. Change Configuration to "All Configurations" and Platform to "All Platforms" (Located at the top of window)
+5. Change Configuration to "All Configurations" and Platform to "All Platforms" (Located at the top of window)

-4. In properties, go to "Configuration Properties -> VC++ Directories -> Include Directories" and add the following to the first top textbox.
+6. In properties, go to "Configuration Properties -> VC++ Directories -> Include Directories" and add the following to the first top textbox.
 ```
 $(SolutionDir)Dependencies\freeglut\include
 ```